Climate Jargon

 Extended-Range Electric Vehicle (EREV): Electric vehicle with a gasoline generator to recharge the battery

-Fire hardening: Preparing buildings and surrounding land to resist wildfires
+Fire hardening: Preparing buildings and surroundings to resist wildfires

 Fire weather: Hot, dry, windy days that make small wildfires more likely to grow very fast